 - pain in the left upper part of the stomach or the tip of your left shoulder

-- swelling of the face or around the mouth or eyes, stomach, feet, ankles, or lower legs
+- swelling of the face, throat, or around the mouth or eyes, hives, rash, itching, trouble swallowing or breathing

-Pegfilgrastim may cause other side effects.
+Pegfilgrastim injection products may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 What should I know about storage and disposal of this medication?

 Keep this medication in the carton it came in, tightly closed, and out of reach of children.
-Store pegfilgrastim in the refrigerator but do not freeze it.
+Store pegfilgrastim injection products in the refrigerator but do not freeze them.
 If you accidentally freeze the medication, you may allow it to thaw in the refrigerator.
 However, if you freeze the same syringe of medication a second time, you should dispose of that syringe.
-Pegfilgrastim may be kept at room temperature for up to 48 hours but should be kept away from direct sunlight.
+Pegfilgrastim injection products (Neulasta prefilled syringe, Udenyca) may be kept at room temperature for up to 48 hours, and pegfilgrastim injection (Fulphila) may be kept at room temperature for up to 72 hours.
+Pegfilgrastim injection products should be kept away from direct sunlight.

 Unneeded medications should be disposed of in special ways to ensure that pets, children, and other people cannot consume them.
 However, you should not flush this medication down the toilet.
 Instead, the best way to dispose of your medication is through a medicine take-back program.
 Talk to your pharmacist or contact your local garbage/recycling department to learn about take-back programs in your community.
 See the FDA's Safe Disposal of Medicines website (http://goo.gl/c4Rm4p) for more information if you do not have access to a take-back program.